PaperPrototype/Intro-Coding-and-Computers/02 - C/Lecture/english.md

 and honestly we wouldn't know where `add` was unless we kept scrolling down to find it.

-Again Python took care of this for us, while C won't.
+Python took care of this for us, while C won't.

 So we just have to put the `add` function above `main`.
 Change the code so that `add` is above `main`.